telerik/winforms-docs/installation-and-upgrades/assemblies-version.md

 ![assemblies-version 001](images/assemblies-version001.png)

+>caution We strive to distribute assemblies only for the currently supported .NET versions.
+If a certain .NET version is not available as a separate Bin folder, check if the respective version is still officially supported: [.NET and .NET Core Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core).

 We do provide several builds of our assemblies - one for **.NET 2.0**, one for **.NET 4.0** or higher, one for **.NET Core** (Since **R1 2020** .NET Core 3.1 is also supported), one for **.NET 5.0** (Since **R2 2020** .NET Core 5 is also supported) and one for **.NET 6** (Since **R2 2021** .NET 6 is also supported).
 The suffix (**.20**, **.40**, etc.) indicates the assembly version.

 >caution As of R3 2022 Telerik UI for WinForms suite offers .NET 4.8 distribution and the .NET 2.0 distribution is removed.